tydaeus/notes/c_sharp/nuget.md

 2. Create a .nuspec file for the package; `nuget spec <assembly-name>.dll` will create a basic nuspec with the dll's name and version, everything else needs to be manually filled (`nuget spec` on its own within the dir is another option)
 3. `nuget pack <nuspec file>` will populate the remainder of the structure and output the resulting .nupkg to PWD

+Visual Studio will not recognize nuget packages whose versioning doesn't match nuget standard version format -- e.g. version `1.2.1` will show up when browsing packages, but `1.2.1.1` will not.

 ## Sources